 of potential harm, understanding institutional structures and cultural conditions

 that facilitate violence, overcoming barriers to intervening, identifying safe and

 effective intervention options, and taking action to intervene.

 MCC recognizes that confidentiality may be particularly important to victims of sexual

 assault, dating violence, domestic violence, and stalking.
 We will take all reasonable

 steps to investigate and respond in a manner consistent with a student’s confidentiality

 request and be up front if we can not ensure confidentiality.
 Request for confidentiality

-Reports of incidents of sexual assault, dating violence, domestic violence, and stalking
+Reports of incidents of sexual assault, domestic violence, dating violence, and stalking

-witnesses, and specifics of what was said, clothing description, tattoos, anything
+and specifics of what was said, clothing description, tattoos, or anything unusual,